kathlandgren/SWAMPE/paper/paper.md

 # Acknowledgements

-EL expresses gratitude to the developers of many open-source Python packages used by `SWAMPE`, in particular `numpy` [@Harris:2020], `SciPy` [@Virtanen:2020], and `Matplotlib` [@Hunter:2007].
+This research was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration and funded through the internal Research and Technology Development program.
+The authors express gratitude to the developers of many open-source Python packages used by `SWAMPE`, in particular `numpy` [@Harris:2020], `SciPy` [@Virtanen:2020], and `Matplotlib` [@Hunter:2007].

-EL acknowledges financial support from

 EL thanks Nikole Lewis, Tiffany Kataria, Ryan J. MacDonald, Ishan Mishra, Trevor Foote, and Max Ruth for helpful discussions.

 # References